modiehimphuthi/online-retail-database-/Online_Database_README.md

 ## How to Run

-This is written in T-SQL and requires a genuine SQL Server engine (not MySQL/PostgreSQL/SQLite, which don't support `IDENTITY`, `GETDATE()`, or this exact constraint syntax).

 - **Locally:** SQL Server Management Studio (SSMS) or Azure Data Studio
-- **Online sandbox:** [dbfiddle.uk](https://dbfiddle.uk) — select a SQL Server engine version, paste the schema/sample data, then run queries separately

 Run the script top to bottom — it drops any existing tables with the same names first, then creates the schema, inserts sample data, and runs the verification queries.